 A. Written notice to abutters

-Any person filing person filing a permit or other application or RDA or ANRAD or other request with the Commission shall, at the same time, give written notice thereof (by certified mail with return receipt requested or by personal delivery in hand) to all abutters according to the most recent tax records of the assessors, including owners of land directly opposite on any public or private street or way, and abutters to the abutters within 300 feet of the property line of the applicant, including any in another municipality or across a body of water.
+Any person filing a permit or other application or RDA or ANRAD or other request with the Commission shall, at the same time, give written notice thereof (by certified mail with return receipt requested or by personal delivery in hand) to all abutters according to the most recent tax records of the assessors, including owners of land directly opposite on any public or private street or way, and abutters to the abutters within 300 feet of the property line of the applicant, including any in another municipality or across a body of water.
 The applicant shall obtain a certified list of names and addresses of all persons required to be notified from the Hamilton Board of Assessor's Office.
 The notice shall state a brief description of the project or other proposal and the date of any Commission hearing date.
 In addition, copies of such notice shall be sent at the time of filing, by certified mail, to the Hamilton Select Board, the Planning Board, and the Hamilton Board of Health.

 The notice to abutters shall include a copy of the application or request, with plans, or shall state where copies may be examined and obtained by abutters.
 An affidavit of the person providing such notice, with a copy of the notice mailed or delivered, shall be filed with the Commission.
 When a person filing an application is other than the owner, the application, the notice of the hearing, and the determination itself shall be sent to the owner by the person making the request.